Course Program of Study (CPoS)

 Do general elective hours count as required hours for federal and/or TN state financial aid eligibility?

 Sometimes.
 If general elective hours are required for your degree program (i.e. necessary to obtain your required number of hours for graduation), they will count as required hours for federal financial aid eligibility.
 In most instances, students must earn a total of 128 hours to graduate.
-Students who have completed developmental studies courses, transfer students who transferred in having completed large numbers of elective hours, and students with multiple majors or minors may need more than 128 hours for graduation.
+Students who have completed developmental studies courses, transfer students who transferred in having completed large numbers of elective hours, and students with multiple majors may need more than 128 hours for graduation.

 General elective hours that are not required for the degree (hours above 128 or the student’s required number of hours for graduation) do not count as required hours for federal and/or TN state financial aid eligibility.